Eight-Qubit Operation of a 300 mm SiMOS Foundry-Fabricated Device: Results

-Reliably controlling electron exchange within a given DQD is not trivial with the given top-gate layout due to dots forming underneath the barrier gate [see Fig.~\ref{fig:mega_figure}c)iv and Extended Fig. \ref{supp:ex_turonon}] or by significant lateral shifts of the electrons spatial distribution [see right half of Fig.~\ref{fig:mega_figure}c)i] with increasing voltage on the barrier gates.
+Reliably controlling electron exchange within a given DQD is not trivial with the given top-gate layout due to dots forming underneath the barrier gate [see Fig.~\ref{fig:mega_figure}c)iv and Supplementary Figure 5a] or by significant lateral shifts of the electrons spatial distribution [see right half of Fig.~\ref{fig:mega_figure}c)i] with increasing voltage on the barrier gates.
 By loading a sufficient number of electrons into the P1--P2 sub-system, we found an occupation providing a continuous range of J1 voltages without causing charge movements.

-To characterize the CZ gate, we prepare one qubit in a superposition state $\ket{\psi} = \frac{1}{\sqrt{2}}(\ket{\uparrow_1} + \ket{\downarrow_1})\otimes\ket{\downarrow_2}$ and ramp to a certain gate voltage on J1 as well as detuning $\epsilon_{\text{P1-P2}}$ for a fixed wait time of \SI{1}{\micro \second}.
-The qubit state is projected along the positive and negative x- and y-axis of the Bloch-sphere, using $\pm X_{\pi/2}$ and $\pm Y_{\pi/2}$ single qubit to determine the qubit's phase accumulation.
-This so called 'finger-print' measurement is shown in Fig.~\ref{fig:exchange}a.
+The remaining DQDs did not show exchange branching of their qubits electron spin resonance spectrum before one of the electrons tunneled to another spurious quantum dot.